 Preventing terrorism cannot be done by police and intelligence officers alone.
 Individual citizens and businesses, for example, play important roles in information sharing and other actions related to preventing imminent terrorist attacks.

-These roles and examples of prevention-related activities are covered in the first edition of the National Prevention Framework.The document provides context for how the whole community works together and how prevention is an important part of national preparedness.
+These roles and examples of prevention-related activities are covered in the second edition of the National Prevention Framework.The document provides context for how the whole community works together and how prevention is an important part of national preparedness.

 - National Planning Frameworks Overview